 The Corporation's strategy has been to focus on several core competencies within the aerospace industry.
-These include precision machining of a wide variety of aerospace material, composites, complex high technology magnesium and aluminum alloy castings, repair and overhaul technologies and design of structures.
+These include precision machining of a wide variety of aerospace material, composites, complex high technology magnesium and aluminium alloy castings, repair and overhaul technologies and design of structures.
 The Corporation is now seeking to leverage these core competencies by seeking growth in both aerospace and non-aerospace applications where these abilities are critical in meeting customer needs.
+See "Risks inherent in Magellan's Business - the Corporation may need to expend significant capital to keep pace with technological developments in its industry."